microsoft/BotBuilder-Samples/MigrationV3V4/Node/Skills/README.md

 ### Skill bots setup

-1. Create a bot registration in the azure portal for the `v4-root-bot`
-2. In the 'v3-skill-bot' folders, create a '.env' file in each v3 skill bot root folder and copy / paste the contents of '.env.example' into this new file.
-3. Fill in the '.env' values based on your bot's specific configuration
+For both `v3-skill-bot` and `v3-booking-bot-skill`, fill in the '.env' values based on your bot's specific configuration:

 ```
 MICROSOFT_APP_ID={V3_BOT_APP_ID}